How to efficiently refer to external static resources (CSS, JS, images) in AnQiCMS template files?

 <img src="{% system with name="TemplateUrl" %}/images/logo.png" alt="网站Logo">

-As for the content images uploaded by users through the backend editor, AnQiCMS will store them in/uploadsIn the directory.
-The paths of these images are usually stored directly in the database, and the complete path can be used directly when referencing.
+And for the images uploaded by users through the backend editor, AnQiCMS will store them in/uploadsUnder the directory.
+The paths of these images are usually stored directly in the database, and their complete paths can be used directly when referenced.
 For example, the images in the article details:

 <img src="{{archive.Logo}}" alt="{{archive.Title}}" />